mannypanwar/weather-app/README.md

 # Weather App

-Weather app is for seraching current weather, It provides current temp with max and min temperature.
+Weather app is for searching current weather, It provides current temp with max and min temperature.

 Link [👨‍💻](https://m-weather.netlify.app/)